AlexanderEllis/blog/content/posts/radar-charts.md

 That does make it feel like it wouldn't translate well into relationships without trust or with power imbalances.
 For example, if I was a junior engineer sending out my resume to hiring managers, I wouldn't want to tell anyone that my coding skills are a 1/10.
-If I had crippling imposter syndrome and was worried that my manager was going to fire me, I may be less comfortable being honest about my weaknesses.
+If I didn't have psychological safety and was worried that my manager was going to fire me for any displayed weakness, I would be much less comfortable being honest.

 I've shared my own evaluation because I value transparency and I'm in a very fortunate position to lead by example for psychological safety.
 I have a strong work history and confidence in my abilities, and really if anyone reads this and